-Hosting Agreements are issued by the College and the IUA (Irish Universities Association) on behalf of the Department of Jobs, Enterprise and Innovation and are only applicable for Research Staff (Assistants and/or Fellows).
+Hosting Agreements are issued by the College and the IUA (Irish Universities Association) on behalf of the Department of Business, Enterprise and Innovation and are only applicable for Research Staff (Assistants and/or Fellows).

 - The Researcher must have sufficient monthly resources to meet his or her expenses and return travel costs 'without recourse to the Member State's social assistance system'.
 The salary threshold for Hosting Agreement Holders having single status (Researchers without dependants) is currently €23,181 (Point 3, IUA salary scale).
 The minimum salary for researchers with dependants is €30,000 per annum.